 Is your landscape’s water garden looking more like a fish pond than a garden?
 Are your container water gardens full of water but missing, you know, the actual plants?
+To help get you started, we have compiled a list of 16 perfect plants to grow in your water garden (and six to avoid).

 A water garden isn’t a water garden until there are aquatic plants to show off.
 Whether you want floating plants, marginal plants, or bog plants, the right greenery can turn your simple water garden into an oasis of your favorite colors, textures, and scents –– and don’t forget the lulling sounds of rippling water.